 (1) All materials in the UTS Library's collections are normally available for loan with the exceptions listed below.
-The University Librarian (or nominee), may approve items from the categories listed below for lending in special circumstances:
+The University Librarian (or nominee) may approve items from the categories listed below for lending in special circumstances:

 (b) items marked as 'Not For Loan';

-(c) Reference Collection items;
+(c) reference collection items;

-(d) Microform Collection items;
+(d) microform collection items;

-(f) rare books, valuable books, and books vulnerable to mutilation which are stored in closed access;
+(e) rare books, valuable books, and books vulnerable to mutilation which are stored in closed access;

-(h) some non-book materials.
+(f) some non-book materials.